- TAX INFO

 - You are an individual,

 - You received rental income based on crops or livestock produced by the tenant, and

 - You did not materially participate in the management or operation of the farm.

-If you received $10 or more in royalties during 2010, the payer should send you a Form 1099-MISC or similar statement by January 31, 2011, showing the amount you received.
+If you received $10 or more in royalties during 2013, the payer should send you a Form 1099-MISC or similar statement by January 31, 2014, showing the amount you received.
 Report this amount on line 4.

 If you are in business as a self-employed writer, inventor, artist, etc., report your royalty income and expenses on Schedule C or C-EZ.

 You may be able to treat amounts received as "royalties" for the transfer of a patent or amounts received on the disposal of coal and iron ore as the sale of a capital asset.
 For details, see Pub.
 544.